le-blyad/le-blyad/README.md

 - 👀 I’m interested in your mom
 - 🌱 I’m currently learning your mom
 - 📫 How to reach me ... search me in bed your mom
-- 😄 Pronouns: your papa
+- 😄 Pronouns: your daddy
 - ⚡ Fun fact: I love your mom